 Airbnb has revealed what it says determines how your listing ranks in the search results.
 Many expert airbnb hosts believe there are more factors than this but its a good place to start.

 - Booking appeal.
 Guests want high quality and accurate listings.
 If guests see your listing in search and click through to learn more, this can improve your search performance in the future.
 Similarly, if guests frequently try to book your place after viewing your listing page, this can also have positive effects.

 Reviews.
 We are always striving to highlight the hosts that provide the best experience for their guests.
 Both the quantity and quality of reviews from past guests can impact your search performance.

 Photos.
 Your photos should be high quality and accurately depict your space.
 A good guideline is to have at least one photo of every room available to the guest.
-We offer free professional photography in many locations.
+We offer professional photography in many locations.
 Getting professional photography can also help you in search.